Frequently Asked Questions (FAQ)

 PLEASE DO NOT LEAVE YOUR CHILDREN BEHIND!

 Parents and guardians of all athletes are reminded that they must remain at Col Bennett Park for the duration of any athletics competition at all times.
-We do not offer child minding services and we are not responsible for supervising your child - particularly in the unfortunate event of injury.
-It is essential that you remain at Col Bennett Park at all times and supervise your child.
+We do not offer child minding services and we are not responsible for supervising your child.
+It is essential that you remain at Col Bennett Park at all times and actively supervise your child (not while sitting in your car!).
 Please do not leave your child behind in any circumstances.